kubedb/docs/docs/guides/elasticsearch/reconfigure_tls/elasticsearch.md

 ```

-Now, we can exec one hazelcast pod and verify configuration that the TLS is disabled.
+Now, we can exec one elasticsearch pod and verify configuration that the TLS is disabled.
 ```bash
 $ kubectl exec -n demo es-demo-0 -- \
                                         cat /usr/share/elasticsearch/config/elasticsearch.yml | grep -A 2 -i xpack.security